 ASCO’s Payment Reform Model Supports Higher Quality, More Affordable Cancer Care

-The American Society of Clinical Oncology (ASCO) has developed a payment reform model designed to improve the quality and affordability of care for patients with cancer.
+The American Society of Clinical Oncology (ASCO) has developed a payment reform model designed to improve the quality and affordability of cancer care.
 The ASCO model will allow oncology practices to successfully navigate the transforming healthcare environment and transition to alternative payment models.

 For More Information